 Cox brings talented, motivated students together with a premier faculty in a unique environment -small enough for collegiality and large enough

 for world-class resources.
 As you compare the options for your undergraduate or advanced education, consider the advantages that set us apart:

-SMU Cox has three MBA programs (Full-time, Executive and Professional) ranked in the top tier globally by leading business publications such as U.S. News & World Report and Bloomberg Businessweek.
+The SMU Cox BBA and all three MBA programs (Full-time, Executive and Professional) are ranked in the top tier globally by leading business publications such as U.S. News & World Report and Bloomberg Businessweek.

 CoxToday captures the essence of SMU Cox for alumni, students and friends.
 Two times a year, the magazine features in-depth articles on intriguing business issues, updates on SMU Cox events and news from the SMU Cox community—on campus and around the world.

 Introducing our new CoxToday mobile app for iPhone, iPad, Android and Kindle Fire.